OSVR/OSVR-Core/doc/FileOrganization.md

 - `vendor` - contains "vendored-in" third-party libraries in individual folders.
 These are typically not relevant to consumers of the overall framework.
 - `inc` - This directory contains header (`.h`) files intended for some form of external consumption.
 Note that the meaning of "external consumption" varies between the libraries that make up the framework.
     - As a guideline, each header in this directory should compile cleanly when in a translation unit of its own.
-This guideline is subject to possible testing.
-(Inspired by [Boost's header policy][boost-header-policy])
+(Inspired by [Boost's header policy][boost-header-policy])  (Enforced by build system "header dependency test" targets)
 - `src` - This directory contains implementation (typically `.cpp`) files to provide the facilities advertised by the interfaces in `inc`.
 It also contains some header (`.h`) files that provide interfaces that are purely internal within a library.
 Headers located here (with the exception of `.h.in` files that may be configured to generate API headers in a build or install tree) are not considered part of the API and should typically be ignored by framework consumers as implementation details.

 [boost-header-policy]: http://www.boost.org/development/header.html